-If there are 100 or more addresses to survey, you may conduct a statistically sound random-sample survey (RSS).
+If there are 100 or more addresses to survey, you may conduct a statistically sound randomized survey.

-In RSS surveys, you select a subsample of the total number of addresses in your project area, using a carefully planned procedure.
+In randomized surveys, you select a subsample of the total number of addresses in your project area, using a carefully planned procedure.
 That subsample is then assumed to represent the characteristics of the larger population.
 The steps to select that subsample are outlined below:

 - 1. Get a list of all the residential addresses in the project area, and number them one through however many residential addresses exist in the project area.
 Remember to treat apartments in an apartment building as separate addresses, not as one address.
 Therefore, you would list out "3200 Main Street, Apt.
 24", and 3200 Main Street, Apt.
 26", etc., as separate addresses. - 2.
 Pull down the HUD CDBG Guidebook for Conducting Local Income Surveys and follow the step-by-step instructions for Sampling (Section 4 of Guidebook). - 3.
-Submit with the LMI Documentation the following for RSS: - The total number of addresses in the project size, - The sample size needed for randomized sampling, - The confidence interval, - The list of addresses you sampled from with the ordinal number assigned to it (i.e., 1,2,3,4, etc.), and - The randomized numbers table you used, with your starting number circled, and an arrow to indicate he direction you moved in the table, - Include copies of all the surveys (see census survey requirements above). - 4.
-We must receive all six of the above to be able to accept a randomized sample for your application.
+Submit to us: - the total number of addresses in the project size, - the sample size needed for randomized sampling, - the confidence interval, - the list of addresses you sampled from with the ordinal number assigned to it (i.e., 1,2,3,4, etc.), and - the randomized numbers table you used, with your starting number circled, and an arrow to indicate he direction you moved in the table, - Include copies of all the surveys (see census survey requirements above). - 4.
+We must receive all six of the above in order to be able to accept a randomized sample for your application.
 If we do not receive all six documents related to the development of the survey, the application will be considered incomplete. (see example narrative for documenting a randomized sample survey on last page).